yarisvt/tyk-docs/tyk-docs/content/tyk-on-prem/installation/kubernetes/kubernetes.md

 to our teams on support or the cummunity forum if you have questions, requests or suggestions for improvements.
 Go to [Tyk Helm Charts]({{< ref "/content/tyk-on-prem/installation/kubernetes/helm-chart.md" >}}) for detailed installation instructions.

-### Kubernetes manifest files
-You can also install Tyk using Kubernetes manifest file.
-The [GH repository](https://github.com/TykTechnologies/tyk-k8s) that assist with this method is currently inactive, but you can get advice and help via the support team or the [Tyk community forum](https://community.tyk.io/).

 ## Tyk Operator and Ingress
 For a GitOps workflow used with a **Tyk Self-Managed** installation or setting the Tyk Gateway as a Kubernetes ingress controller, Tyk Operator enables you to manage API definitions, security policies and other Tyk features using Kubernetes manifest files.